Lord Olivier's Liquorice Soap

 It's a 5oz bar.
 In the world of bar soaps, that's huge.

-coconut oil, olive oil, soybean oil, castor oil (from the famous castor bean), sodium hydroxide, beeswax, anise oil, & charcoal.
+coconut oil, olive oil, refined shea butter, soybean oil, castor oil (from the famous castor bean), rice bran oil, anise oil, & charcoal.